 Meanwhile, the killer isn’t exactly inspired despite looking suitably unhinged.
 Clad in black and deciding against wearing a mask, he goes about his business like any other psycho killer, gate crashing a tee-pee party and whittling the numbers accordingly, including any males whom are, of course, utterly superfluous to proceedings.
 Eventually we reach our final girl(s) scenario and the whole thing ambles to its dreamlike conclusion.
 Interestingly by the close I too was starting to question whether the whole experience had been some elaborate phantasm as it kind of washed over me.

-Sorority House Massacre is just content with existing, serving up a reasonable slice of what we were growing increasingly accustomed to during the mid-eighties and painting very much by the numbers.
+Sorority House Massacre is more than content simply with existing, serving up a reasonable slice of what we were growing increasingly accustomed to during the mid-eighties, and painting very much by the numbers.
 That said, despite not once rising above industry standard, Frank’s film does possess a certain degree of eighties retro charm.
 Moreover, it never veers towards parody and that, in itself, is reason to celebrate.
 In many ways, it resembles fast food as it slides it down effortlessly enough and, while offering zero nutritional value, fills a gap as we await something more substantial.
 Given that the latter part of the decade was a time of grumbling bellies, I guess beggars couldn’t be choosers.

 Sorority House Massacre: 6/10